Antolius/deployments-and-disasters/content/design/goals.md

 1. Game should teach players to [cooperate]({{< ref "/design/cooperate" >}}).
 1. Game should inspire players to [improve]({{< ref "/design/improve" >}}).

 There are individual sections dedicated to each of the goals.
-There you can find more detail explanation of each goal and motivation behind it.
+There you can find a more detailed explanation of each goal and motivation behind it.

 ## Impact of goals

-Some sections of rules, provided scenarios or other peaces of content on this site will call back to a design goal they reinforce.
-Event without an explicit callback try keeping these goals in mind and interpret every peace of content presented here through them.
+Some sections of rules, provided scenarios or other pieces of content on this site will call back to a design goal they reinforce.
+Even without an explicit callback try keeping these goals in mind and interpret every piece of content presented here through them.
 Some questions you can ask yourself are:

 1. Which goal is a given rule reinforcing?
 1. How would inverting a given rule impact the goals?